Shawn-Dong/py-feat-application/USAGE_GUIDE.md

 - surprise
 - neutral

-### Data Dimensions for 6-Minute Video
+### Data Dimensions Example
+**The script automatically adapts to any video length.**

-For a 6-minute video at 30fps:
+Example for a 6-minute video at 30fps:
 - Expected frames: 30 fps × 6 minutes × 60 seconds = **10,800 frames**
 - AU data: `(10800, 20)` - 10,800 frames × 20 AUs
 - Emotion data: `(10800, 7)` - 10,800 frames × 7 emotions
 - Combined data: `(10800, 27)` - 10,800 frames × 27 features

+For other video lengths, the number of frames will adjust accordingly:
+- 1-minute video at 30fps → 1,800 frames
+- 30-minute video at 30fps → 54,000 frames
+- Any duration works!

 ## Loading Data in Python